The Best Ways to Donate to Hurricane Victims

 The FTC defines gifts-in-kind as: “any non-cash donation from individuals and businesses to a charity.
 Common examples are food, clothing, prescription drugs, equipment and medical supplies.”

-You can donate food to a shelter or food pantry, donate old electronics to a battered women's shelter, or donate gently-used professional clothing to a program like Dress for Success, which helps disadvantaged women dress professionally for job interviews.
+You can donate old electronics to a battered women’s shelter, or donate gently-used professional clothing to a program like Dress for Success, which helps disadvantaged women dress professionally for job interviews.

 You can also donate your time: volunteer at a soup kitchen, help out at your local animal shelter, or spend a few hours a week tutoring kids at the library.
 Whatever the cause, doing the work yourself is the best way to know whether your contribution really made a difference.

 Donate the right way (and keep your receipts!).